 - Click here to read about the negative impact Joint Protocol has on patient care and APN professionals.

 - Click here to read about the positive impact the temporary lifting of the Joint Protocol during COVID had on care in NJ.

-The Climate: Over the past 25 years, 24 states have removed practice restrictions for APN-A/CRNA’s because of proven cost-effectiveness and the exemplary safety records in every type of health care setting.
+The Climate: Over the past 25 years, 27 states and the District of Columbia have removed practice restrictions for APN-A/CRNA’s because of proven cost-effectiveness and the exemplary safety records in every type of healthcare setting.
 Not one state has ever reversed that decision.

-The COVID-19 Pandemic resulted in the Governor signing Executive Order #112 (extended on 3/7/22 until State of Emergency is removed) to temporarily lift the Joint Protocol practice in New Jersey to increase the number of nurse anesthetists available to assist where needed to provide care for patients across the state.
+The COVID-19 Pandemic resulted in the Governor signing Executive Order #112 to temporarily lift the Joint Protocol practice in New Jersey to increase the number of nurse anesthetists available to assist where needed to provide care for patients across the state.
 This resulted in CRNAs and APN-Anesthesia nurses taking to the frontlines, serving as the backbone for ICUs, directing care and managing the most critical patients in hospitals across the state — saving lives.

 - Click here to see where we go from here.

 Bi-Partisan Legislation that could PERMANENTLY REMOVE Joint Protocol/Supervision

 There are two companion bills, “Practice Restrictions for Advanced Practice Nurses,” currently being presented for consideration in the Assembly and Senate that would eliminate certain practice restrictions for APNs, including permanently remove the Joint Protocol requirements for APNs, CRNAs, and APN-As in New Jersey.